Jack Hirschman

 Jack Hirschman (December 13, 1933 – August 22, 2021) was an American poet and social activist who wrote more than 100 volumes of poetry and essays.

-Biography
+Early life and education

-Hirschman was born in New York City to a Russian Jewish family.
-He received a B.A. from the City College of New York in 1955 and an M.A.
-(1957) and Ph.D.
-(1961) from Indiana University.
+Hirschman was born on December 13, 1933, in New York City, into a Russian Jewish family.
+He received a Bachelor of Arts from the City College of New York in 1955, a Master of Arts in 1957, and Doctor of Philosophy in 1960 from Indiana University Bloomington, Indiana.
 While attending City College, he worked as a copy boy for the Associated Press.

+Career

-When he was 19, he sent a story to Ernest Hemingway, who responded: "I can't help you, kid.
+At 19 years old, Hirschman sent a story to Ernest Hemingway, who responded: "I can't help you, kid.
 You write better than I did when I was 19.
 But the hell of it is, you write like me.
 That is no sin.
 But you won't get anywhere with it."
 Hirschman left a copy of the letter with the Associated Press, and when Hemingway killed himself in 1961, the "Letter to a Young Writer" was distributed by the wire service and published all over the world.